digimat/digimat-saia/README.rst

 EtherSBus Client
 ================

-The node object allow access to (as many) remote EtherSBus node servers you need
+The node object allow access to (as many) remote EtherSBus node servers you need, registered in a **SAIAServers** object

 .. code-block:: python